Last review date 07/05/25

 no secondary or community care mental health follow-up for at least five years

-We have a highly trained support team who are able to support you by phone or e-mail should you require any assistance with achieving your QOF targets this year.
-This support is included within your subscription price and so please take advantage of it as we are keen to assist you and help you maximise your QOF achievement as efficiently as possible.
+We have a highly trained support team who are able to support you by phone or e-mail should you require any assistance with achieving your QOF targets.
+This support is included within your subscription price, so please take advantage of it as we are keen to assist and help you maximise QOF achievement as efficiently as possible.

 Our support e-mail address is support-systmone@ardens.org.uk